pfcor/courses/README.md

 # courses
-Repo for course work

-Organization and self reference for work done on multiple online and on-premises courses
+Repo for courses, book and tutorials work: organization and self reference